SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

     let result = blendedDistortion 1.5 0.5 initialState
 ```

 The fact that we have to write initial state for a computation seems kind of annoying.
-Now imagine you are in a real world scenario where you reuse block in block, building more and more high level blocks.
-And another thing: You might not even know what is an appropriate initial value for blocks you didn't write.
-So providing initial values might be your concern, but could also be the concern of another author.
-Thus, we need a mechanism that enables us to:
+Now imagine you are in a real-world scenario in which you reuse `Block` in `Block`, building more and more high-level blocks.
+And another thing: you might not even know what is an appropriate initial value for blocks you didn't write.
+Thus, providing initial values might be your concern, but it could also be the concern of another author.
+What we need is a mechanism that enables us to:

-* omit intial state and
+* omit initial state; and
-* define it either on block-declaration side or
+* define it either on block-declaration side; or
-* let it be defined inside of a block itself.
+* let it be defined inside of a `Block` itself.

 ### Optional Initial State

 We can achieve this by making state optional.
-In that case, the block author can decide if initial state values are a curried part of his block function, or if they shall be handled completely inside the block function so that they are hard-coded and not parametrizable.
+In that case, the block author can decide if initial state values are a curried part of the `Block` function or if they will be handled completely inside the `Block` function so that they are hard-coded and not parameterizable.

 This means we have to change the signature of our `Block` type: